sedrick-keh-tri/open_lm_fork/README.md

 ## How to evaluate a linear model

 See the [Evaluate Model](#evaluate-model) section below for the original instructions on how to evaluate a model.
 The only difference is that you should use `linear` models instead of the `open_lm` models.
-Note that for the reference paper, we used the EleutherAI evaluation suite, which is not available in this repository.
+Note that for the reference paper, we used the EleutherAI [LM Harness](https://github.com/EleutherAI/lm-evaluation-harness) evaluation suite, which is not available in this repository.

 ## How to generate text from a linear model